Skip to content

 Featured image for Forecastable blog post on joint demand gen

-Joint demand-gen campaigns with partners produce 2x to 4x the ROI of solo demand-gen when designed correctly.
+Short answer: joint demand generation campaigns with partners produce 2x to 4x the ROI of solo demand-gen when designed correctly.
 They produce 0.5x or worse when designed wrong.
-The difference comes down to four design decisions: shared ICP definition (not “everyone we both sell to”), single owner accountable for execution (not “joint ownership”), pipeline attribution captured at the lead level (not asserted at the campaign level), and a structured handoff motion (not “we’ll figure it out when leads come in”).
-Get those four right and joint demand-gen becomes one of the highest-leverage motions in the partnerships playbook.
+The difference comes down to four design decisions.
+You need a shared ICP, a single accountable owner, lead-level attribution, and a structured handoff motion.
+Get those four right and joint demand generation becomes one of the highest-leverage motions in the partnerships playbook.

-I’ve designed and audited joint demand-gen campaigns across hundreds of partnerships.
-The common belief is that joint campaigns fail because of execution.
-The truth is they fail because of design.
-The execution problems are downstream of design problems that nobody caught at the start.
+I have designed and audited joint demand-gen campaigns across hundreds of partnerships.
+The common belief is that joint campaigns fail on execution.
+However, the truth is they fail on design.
+The execution problems are just downstream of design problems nobody caught at the start.

 Why joint demand-gen usually underperforms